Landmark Victory

 • Major news outlets and journalism organizations

-Governor Hochul's veto of the statewide bill came just one day before Local Law 46 took effect.
-The contrast reveals important lessons about where transparency fights can be won.
+Hochul's veto landed one day before Local Law 46 took effect.
+The juxtaposition clarifies something useful about where these fights can be won.

 • Faced statewide police union opposition